 The curious title comes from an interview with Mosman local, Harley O’Reagan, who as a lad would attempt to ride a billycart down Awaba Street one of Mosman steepest thoroughfares.
 Harley and his mates called this ride an attempt to “Crack Awaba”.

 Cracking Awaba is available for $12.00.

 Good Riddance: A history of waste management in Manly, Mosman, Pittwater and Warringah – Pauline Curby and Virginia Macleod

-From pre-European times to the present, from plague to prosperity and issues such as pollution, packaging and putrescible waste Curby and Macleod prove garbage can be fascinating revealing how waste continues to shape our surroundings long after it has been discarded.
+From pre-European times to the present, from plague to prosperity, covering issues such as pollution, packaging and putrescible waste the authors prove garbage can be fascinating and reveal how waste continues to shape our surroundings long after it has been discarded.

-Beautiful vistas such as Curl Curl Lagoon, Balmoral Beach and Careel Bay were once used as rubbish dumps and the book chronicles the ‘bad old days’ when waste disposal meant dumping rubbish so it was ‘out of sight and out of mind’.
+Beautiful vistas such as Balmoral Beach, Curl Curl Lagoon and Careel Bay were once rubbish dumps and the authors chronicle the ‘bad old days’ when waste disposal meant dumping rubbish so that it was ‘out of sight and out of mind’.

-This fascinating look at topic rarely discussed is a valuable resource for students, environmentalists and researchers and as a social history would also be of great interest to the general reader.
+This fascinating book about a topical subject, is a valuable resource for students, environmentalists and researchers and would be of great interest to the general reader interested in social history.